Liamx002/Data_Job_Market_Python/README.md

 ## 1. What are the most demanded skills for the 3 most popular data roles?

 In order to discover the in demand skills for the top 3 most popular data roles, I filtered out the three most popular data roles and then found the top 5 in demand skills that correspond to each given role.
-This means the quiery effectively highlights the most popular job titles and their respective most popular skills, showing the skills I should pay attention to depending on the the role I'm focussing on.
+This means the query effectively highlights the most popular job titles and their respective most popular skills, showing the skills I should pay attention to depending on the the role I'm focussing on.

  View the notebook with the steps included here: [2_Skills_Demand](3_Project\2_Skills_Demand.ipynb)